 We’ve compiled some big data to help determine which of the most popular SEO websites out there have the best SEO strategies.
-With this data and analysis, we want to help you understand which SEO metrics really matter in organic search for 2019.
+With this data and analysis, we want to help you understand which SEO metrics really matter in organic search for 2019 and beyond.

 |Site Name||URL||Site type||# indexed website pages||# Backlinks live||# Backlinks recent||# Backlinks historic||# followed backlinks -live||# Referring Domains||Number of keywords ranking top 3||Number of keywords ranking 4 - 10||Number of keywords ranking top 10||Number of keywords ranking top 11- 20||Number of keywords ranking top 20||Number of keywords ranking 21 or greater||Total number of keywords|